cnpem/AtomPacker/README.md

 ## Usage

-There are two pipelines available to pack nanoparticle atoms inside a supramolecular cage:

-### 1. Packing nanoparticle atoms freely with packmol and filter atoms inside the cavity;
+Packing nanoparticle atoms freely with packmol and filter atoms inside the cavity

 ```python
 from AtomPacker import *